section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 2: Select the next item.

-Step 3: Compare the element to be sorted to all items in the sorted sublist.
+Step 3: Compare the element to be sorted to all items in the sorted sub list.

 step 4: All elements in the sorted sub-list with values higher than that of the sorted value must be moved.